 We cannot predict ahead of time what your monthly payment will be.
 The amount of your payment depends on factors such as the price of the vehicle, your down payment (if any), the length of the loan, and the interest rate.
-These all become clear once you apply for a bankruptcy car loan at Day One and we send your application out to our network of lenders.
-They compete for your business and you end up with the best possible rate and terms for your situation.
+These all become clear once you apply for a bankruptcy car loan through Day One and we send your application out to our network of lenders.
+They compete for your business and you end up with the loan that fits your situation.

 What will be my APR?

 Your interest rate and APR vary greatly because they depend on many factors, including your credit history, the vehicle’s age and condition, the length of the loan, and more.
 When you have an open or recently discharged bankruptcy, your APR will be higher than customers with good credit.
-But we work with many lenders and are able to secure the best rate available for your credit situation.
+But we work with many lenders and are able to secure the loan that fits your credit situation.
 If you meet our eligibility requirements, you can apply for a Day One bankruptcy car loan and see what kind of deal we can get for you.

 Am I going to get a better rate if my bankruptcy is discharged?